 Code blocks

-See how code blocks look like with the Awesome Theme.
+See how code blocks look like in your Sphinx project with the Awesome Theme and learn about the supported options.

 Sphinx code-block directive